-Proposed changes to NCEA: what you need to know as employers
+Proposed changes to NCEA: what you need to know as parents and caregivers

 Evidence shows us that the National Certificate of Educational Achievement (NCEA) isn't working as well as it could for students, families, teachers, and employers.
-It's more confusing and less reliable than it needs to be, and we're proposing changes to give New Zealanders confidence in our national qualification.
+It's more confusing and less reliable than it needs to be, so we're proposing changes to give New Zealanders confidence in our national qualifications.

-Why we need to make changes NCEA was introduced in 2002 as a flexible and standards-based national senior secondary qualification.
+Why we need to make changes

+NCEA was introduced in 2002 as a flexible and standards-based national senior secondary qualification.
 It offered a wider range of assessment opportunities, including for students looking for future work in vocational pathways like trades, hospitality, and tourism.
-The changes were designed to have a positive impact on students, but recent national and international evidence show us that the current system is far from perfect: - The quality of a student's education is too inconsistent.
-Schools and kura decide which NCEA standards they offer, meaning students can miss out on important learning that keeps them in school, engaged, and prepared for life after school. - International data shows that young adults in New Zealand have below average literacy and numeracy achievement despite many of them having an NCEA qualification - suggesting that it doesn't accurately represent students' understanding of those foundational skills. - Less than a third of employers believe that NCEA works well, meaning the qualification is not as useful as it needs to be for students looking to transition into future work, training, or study.
-The changes we're proposing will help us build a more trustworthy, consistent qualification system so that you can be confident that potential employees' skills are accurately represented by their school qualifications.
-The proposed changes KEY
+The changes were designed to have a positive impact on students, but recent national and international evidence show us that the current system is far from perfect:

+- The quality of a student's education is too inconsistent.
+Schools and kura are able to decide which NCEA standards they offer, meaning students can miss out on important learning that keeps them in school, engaged, and prepared for life after school. - International data shows that young adults in New Zealand have below average literacy and numeracy achievement despite many of them having an NCEA qualification - suggesting that it doesn't accurately represent students' understanding of those foundational skills. - Less than a third of employers believe that NCEA works well, meaning the qualification is not as useful as it needs to be for students looking to transition into future work, training, or study.

+The changes we're proposing will help us build a more reliable qualification pathway that incentivises important learning and sets your children up for success in their lives beyond school.

+The proposed changes